More at rubyonrails.org:

 end

-Note that you can define perform with as many arguments as you want.
+Note that you can define the perform method inside a job class with as many arguments as you want.

 $ bin/rails generate job process_payment --parent=payment_job